antleaf/doapr/webroot/content/repositories/propylaeumdok.md

   and education, acknowledging its responsibility to humanity, society, and nature.
 open_doar_id: X
 open_source: 'Yes'
-owner_country: DE
 owner_full_name: Heidelberg University Library
 owner_short_name:
 owner_url: https://www.ub.uni-heidelberg.de/
 ownership_type: Academic institution
-pid:
+pid: DOI or URN
-peer_review_status:
+peer_review_status: 'No'
-persistent_of_content:
+persistence_of_content:
-platform: custom_software
+platform:
 platform_languages: English and German
 preservation_policy:
 record_count: 'Full text : 4 932'
 remining_indrawn_item:
 repository_type: Disciplinary
-scientific_committees: "\L"
+scientific_committees:
 service_pricing: None
 short_name:
-status: Open
+status: open
-terms_of_use:
+terms_of_use: 'No'
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: http://archiv.ub.uni-heidelberg.de/propylaeumdok/
-user_committees: "\L"
+user_committees:
 versioning_policy: Accepts new version.
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation:
-withdrawal_policy:
+withdrawal_policy: '0'
 features:
-- feature: search_engine
-  description: Search Engine powered by Propylaeum
-- feature: usage_metrics
+- function: metrics
+  service:
   description: Downloads are visible to everyone
-- feature: comms_social_networking
-  description: 'Sharing via social media (Twitter, Facebook and mail)      https://twitter.com/Propylaeum_FID'
 ---